matildeoliveirasilvafeup/Algorithm-Strategies/README.md

     * **Levels**: Access 10 different levels

 * **Platforms**:
-  *
+  * There are green platforms that provide a safe way to reach higher areas and avoid dangerous obstaclesn and even uncover hidden coins along the way.

 * **Collision Detection**:
   * Detects when the player touches spikes, restarting the level.

 * **Levels**:
   * There are 10 different levels with progressive difficulty by increasing challenging obstacles.
+If the player loses in one level, the game will restart from that one level.

 * **Spikes and Holes**:
   *